 - While the squash is baking, place the cherry tomatoes on another baking tray.
 Drizzle the cherry tomatoes with remaining oil and mix or shake to coat.
 Bake in the oven for 20 minutes in 400F.

 - Cut the bacon into small pieces and cook in a large skillet stirring occasionally until crispy.
 Using a slotted spoon remove the bacon bits and set aside.
-Discard bacon fat leaving about 1 tbsp in the now empty skillet.
+Discard bacon fat leaving about 1 tablespoon in the now empty skillet.

 - Place the spinach in the skillet, top with crushed garlic, cover and cook on low heat for a couple minutes until wilted.
 Uncover, cook for another minute stirring.